AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

    >
    >Do not include `http://`, `https://`, or spaces when entering in your domain.

-1. Select the **Environment** whose service will be associated with the domain name.
+1. Select the **Environment** whose service is associated with the domain name.

 1. Select either the **Publish** or **Preview** service.